-Prepare a den for the dog before the expected event.
+1) Prepare a den for the dog before the expected event.
 Research shows that animals tend to run away from danger.
 You need to provide an area within your property boundaries that can attract the pet to seek it out rather than try to madly scale the fences or walls.
 Giving the dog some meals, treats, chews and toys in the den over the period running up to firework night will make the den a safer, more relaxing place that the dog chooses to go to when feeling afraid.
-Pets need to be able to go to this safe zone 24/7, in good times as well, not just bad times-the pet needs to associate this den with positive thoughts so organise some playtimes or some meals around this Den completely unrelated to storm or firework activity.

-2b) This sense of security can be further enhanced by moving the dog’s bed inside the den and installing a calming pheromone product such as an Adaptil® plug-in diffuser nearby.
-If a plug in is not possible, Adaptil also comes as a spray you can apply to bedding or dog clothing 15mins before use.
-The longer the dog is exposed to the pheromone prior to the fireworks or thunderstorms, the better prepared they will be to cope with the challenge.
-If the dog’s den has to be outside, then consider using an Adaptil® low stress calming collar on your dog.
-Only use the collar if prescribed by your Vet as some dogs are not suited to the collar.
+1b) This sense of security can be further enhanced by moving the dog’s bed inside the den and installing an Adaptil® plug in Diffuser nearby.
+The longer the dog is exposed to the pheromone prior to the fireworks or thunderstorms, the better prepared he will be to cope with the challenge.
+Consider using an Adaptil® low stress calming collar on your dog only if prescribed by your Vet as some dogs are not suited to the collar.

-If your pet is only Firework Phobic, remember to start the use of your pet’s short-term emergency anti-anxiety tablets 36hrs before any anticipated problem (New Year’s Eve, Australia Day fireworks etc.).
+Remember to start the use of your pet’s emergency anti-anxiety tablets 36hrs before any anticipated problem (ie New Year’s Eve, Australia Day fireworks etc).

 Note: If your animal has not been seen by a vet in for some months, you will need to book an appointment to have the pet re-checked before any S4 medication for thunderstorm/fireworks phobia can be dispensed.